Firice1269/Firic/extensions/firic/README.md

 The `num.__init` function takes in one argument and returns `1` if the argument is `true`, `0` if the argument is `false`, or a number from a string if the string is able to be parsed as a number.

+The `Range.__init` function takes in three arguments (which must all be numbers), the first and last of which are optional (both default to `1`), and returns a range whose `start`, `stop`, and `step` parameters are equal to the first, second, and third arguments respectively.

 The `str.capitalize` function takes in no arguments, makes the first character of each substring (separated by spaces) in the string an uppercase letter (if possible), and returns the resulting string.

 The `str.decapitalize` function takes in no arguments, makes the first character of the string a lowercase letter (if possible), and returns the resulting string.